joshuahwfwEE/HLS_ATP/README.md

    and then if we add extra loop at top without pipelined,  we will get:
    ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/looptop.png?raw=true)
-   we can notice the latency incresing twice, while the resource uasge is still as the same.
+   we can notice the latency incresing, because we reuse the resource uasge again and again.

 3. foo: